 Computer Science

 7. CS + Space

-Computer Science Electives can be chosen from any CSCI400-level course, any CSCI500-level course (with advisor approval), MATH307, or EENG383.
-EDNS491 & EDNS492, when both courses are taken together, can both be counted as Computer Science Electives.
-In a given focus area, a required course for that focus area can not also be counted as a CSCI technical elective in that focus area.
+Computer Science electives can be chosen from any CSCI400-level course, any CSCI500-level course (with advisor approval), CSED435EENG383, INNO444,or MATH307.
+EDNS491 and EDNS492, when both courses are taken together, can both be counted as Computer Science electives.
+In a given focus area, a required course for that focus area cannot also be counted as a CSCI technical elective in that focus area.

+Computer Science